Jet thermalization in QCD kinetic theory: Energy loss and equilibration

 We will consider two types of initial conditions, corresponding to a highly energetic gluon or quark, which we will refer to as $g- \rm jet$ and $q-\rm jet$ respectively.
 In practice, in our numerical simulations we will model the delta functions in the initial condition by a narrow Gaussian of width $\sigma =10^{-3}/\sqrt{2}$, such that e.g. for a gluon jet

 where the normalization factor is given by

 such that the normalization condition in Eq.~(\ref{eq:NormD}) remains valid.
+In the limit of vanishing width ($\sigma\to 0$), the parameterization of the Gaussian initial conditions is equivalent to the delta functions in Eq.~(\ref{eq:initial-cond}).
 When considering quark jets, we will for simplicity assume an equal abundance of $u,d,s$ light flavor jets, such that the initial conditions for the evolution are also degenerate in flavor, as discussed in more detail in App.~\ref{ap:HTL}.
 If not stated otherwise, throughout this section, we will present results for the evolution of gluon jets with energy $E=500~T$ and consider $g=2$ which corresponds to a realistic coupling strength $\alpha_s=\frac{g^2}{4\pi}\simeq 0.3$ at RHIC an LHC energies.

-When studying the time evolution of the system, it is useful to recall that the medium induced cascade, is characterized by a single time scale \cite{Blaizot:2012fh,Blaizot:2013hx,Blaizot:2015jea}
+When studying the time evolution of the system, it is useful to recall that the medium induced cascade is characterized by a single time scale \cite{Blaizot:2012fh,Blaizot:2013hx,Blaizot:2015jea}

 Its physical meaning is that of the time it takes for a hard parton to undergo a radiative break-up and thermalize in the plasma, and it is also sometimes referred to as the stopping time.
 We may use this characteristic time scale to adopt the dimensionless time variable